Astera-Finance/astera/tests/echidna/README.md

 324. ❌ A user must not hold more than total supply.
 325. ❌ Sum of users' balance must not exceed total supply.
 326. 🚧 All `ATokenNonRebasing` operations should be equivalent to `ATokens`.
+327. 🚧 If the external rehypothecation vault is liquide, then users should always be able to withdraw.

 ### DebtTokens